-At Google, we strive to create workplaces and economic opportunities that work for both the people that we employ directly and our extended workforce of vendors, temporary staff and independent contractors.
+At Google, we strive to create workplaces and economic opportunities that work for both the people we employ directly and our extended workforce of vendors, temporary staff, and independent contractors.

 We’re sometimes asked why we have this extended workforce.

-In an era of specialisation, flexible working hours, global supply chains, and remote or project-based work, this approach is widespread.
+In an era of specialization, flexible and remote work, global supply chains, and project-based work, this approach is widespread.
 Most companies routinely use vendors in areas where they don’t have expertise and resources; according to Information Services Group, this is common in almost every industry.
 And according to Staffing Industry Analysts, during the course of a year in the US, staffing companies hire nearly 17 million temporary workers.

-We want working at Google or on Google-related projects to be a positive, rewarding and fulfilling experience.
-In April 2019 we announced that vendor and staffing partners working with Google in the US will be required to provide a new benchmark of benefits for their workers, including a $15/hour minimum wage, 12 weeks of paid family leave, eight days of paid sick leave, $5000/year in tuition reimbursement, and comprehensive healthcare.
+We want working at Google or on Google-related projects to be a positive, rewarding, and fulfilling experience.
+All our suppliers and staffing partners working with Google in the U.S. are required to provide a benchmark of benefits for their workers, including a $15/hour minimum wage, 12 weeks of paid family leave, eight days of paid sick leave, $5000/year in tuition reimbursement, and comprehensive healthcare.
 And by 2023, our suppliers who specialize in sensitive content moderation anywhere globally must, at minimum, adhere to our Wellness Standards for Sensitive Content Moderation to ensure safe and healthy working conditions for their workers who do this important work.

 We’re proud to create meaningful employment opportunities — at Google and at other businesses — for thousands of people.
 We choose our partners and staffing agencies carefully, and review their compliance with our Supplier Code of Conduct.
 We continually make improvements to promote a respectful and positive working environment for everyone — employees, vendors, temporary staff and contractors alike.